 Like the Nonnberg convent, the Abbey of St Peter is an ancient monastic establishment, dating back to the so-called Dark Ages.
 Expanded and rebuilt over the centuries, it encompasses a complex of buildings from different architectural periods.

 The Abbey church has a Romanesque shell encrusted with Rococo decorations.
 The result is a glorious, somewhat chaotic paean to religious enthusiasm.
 The Petersfriedhof (St Peter’s cemetery) is charmingly atmospheric and may be familiar from the closing scenes of The Sound of Music.
 It’s where the von Trapp family hide from their Nazi pursuers.
 The cemetery was recreated in Hollywood for filming.

 Above the cemetery a stone stairway leads to early Christian ‘catacombs’ (more likely rudimentary chapels) cut into the rock on which the Abbey stands.

 Dine at the world’s oldest restaurant

-At the base of the Abbey is the St Peter Stiftskeller, believed to be the oldest continuously operating restaurant in Europe – and probably the world.
-For more than 1200 years guests have been welcomed, fed and entertained here.
+At the base of the Abbey, you’ll find St Peter Stiftskeller.
+It’s believed to be the oldest continuously operating restaurant in Europe, and probably the world.
+For more than 1,200 years, guests have been welcomed, fed and entertained here.

 The restaurant today encompasses a range of rooms, including chic modern spaces and a baroque hall where Mozart dinner concerts are held.
 It’s the vaulted stone Innenhof, though, that best preserves the restaurant’s origin as a monastic cellar.